arpitpatelsitapur/PG-AGI-assignment/README.md

 ## Usage Guide
 - Launch the app and fill in candidate details (name, email, phone, experience, role, location, tech stack) in the sidebar.
-- Select the number of technical questions per technology.
+- Select the number of technical questions per technology(by default 3).
 - The chatbot will ask one question at a time, collect answers, and provide feedback.
 - All candidate data is simulated and stored in-memory for privacy.